AChicote/AChicote.github.io/_posts/2017-1-1-Hello-World.md

 ![shapefile_district_accidents](/images/shapefile_district_acc.png) | ![shapefile_district_deaths](/images/shapefile_district_dea.png)

-... but the picture changes a lot when we evaluate the ratio deaths/accident per district.
+... but the picture changes when we evaluate the ratio deaths/accident per district.
 Now we are talking about Les Corts and Nou Barris as the most dangerous districts.

 ![shapefile_district_average](/images/shapefile_district_ratio.png)